Marco Polo (game): Analysis

 Marco Polo is an "easily modifiable game", and is based on the notion of call-and-response.
 Marco Polo is a location-based game because players are confined to a set space and because players must locate each other using auditory clues.
-Encyclopedia of Play in Today's Society argues "there is bipolarity in the reversal of roles...there are repeated actions, a routine to be repeated, rules to be observed, and verbal signs to be used".
-Playing this game can allow children to experiment with different social roles, for example learning what it means to be an outcast in the role of "it" (isolated, confined to a space, and unable to see others).
-According to the Nevada Regional Medical Center, "Marco Polo is not only fun, it can be a good workout.
+Encyclopedia of Play in Today's Society argues "there is bipolarity in the reversal of roles ... there are repeated actions, a routine to be repeated, rules to be observed, and verbal signs to be used".
+Playing this game can allow children to experiment with different social roles; they may learn what it means to be an outcast in the role of "it" (isolated, confined to a space, and unable to see others).
+According to the Nevada Regional Medical Center, "Marco Polo is not only fun; it can be a good workout.
 It also puts less stress on your bones and joints because the water makes your body float."